Skip to content

 What's particularly striking about talking with him is how unglamorous it all sounds.
 There's no mystique-building, no carefully curated narrative about suffering or struggle for the sake of the song.
 He came from the corporate world.
 He had bands on the side.
 He kept his clean-cut look for a few records because that's what felt safe.
 Then one day, he didn't need the safety anymore.
 That shift from corporate to committed musician isn't just a career change—it's a permission slip he finally gave himself to look the way he actually felt inside.

-I came from the corporate world and did everything we were supposed to do—go to college, get the corporate job—and had bands on the side for many years.
+I came from the corporate world and did everything we were supposed to do—go to college, get the corporate job—and had bands on the side for many years before doing music full-time.

 Aaron McDonnell